Overview of the UK's engineering industry

 - Sweco UK.

-Despite these lists of major names, the engineering and manufacturing sector is dominated by small and medium-sized enterprises (SMEs).
+Despite these lists of recognisable names, small and medium-sized enterprises (SMEs) dominate the engineering and manufacturing sector.
 Therefore, most engineering graduates will work in smaller organisations.
-Read about working for a small business.

-The major trade and membership organisations representing individuals and businesses across the sector, include:
+The leading trade and membership organisations representing individuals and businesses across the sector include:

 - Engineering Industries Association (EIA) - promotes UK manufacturing and engineering companies across the globe.